Linuxman-co/auto-vpn/README.md

     During Updates, you may be asked which grub configuration to use, just select to keep the current (default selected)

-    During Postfix Configuration, select **Internet Site**, **system mail name** will be the hostname of your VPS.

     During the setup, select **yes** on the prompts for IP Tables

-***5. Make sure you download the client config zip using SCP as mentioned earlier.***
+4. At the end of the script, you will be given a URL including user/pass to download the config files later.
+Take a note of it!

 # Windows Client
-1. Run the win-client.sh script and add the client name followed by your email.
+1. Run the win-client.sh script and add the client name.

-    `./win-client.sh Client-Name my@email.address`
+    `./win-client.sh Client-Name`

-    The Script will automatically generate a configuration file for this VPN and email it to you!
-(Check your spam)
+    The Script will automatically generate a configuration file for this VPN and make it available from the URL provided earlier during setup.

-    ***NOTE:*** As mentioned before, this may or may not work with your email provider due to better spam filters now.

 2. After installing the OpenVPN Client in Windows, rename the tun interface it creates to "OpenVPN" so the config works as it should.